Okeechobee Motorcycle Accident Lawyer

 Call Philip DeBerard, Injury Attorney in Okeechobee County

-With a successful track record, Attorney Philip DeBerard and his firm are the top choice for motorcycle injury cases in St. Lucie County.
-Our firm has obtained millions of dollars in settlements and verdicts in behalf of our clients, including a $1 million settlement in a motorcycle crash case.
+With a successful track record, Attorney Philip DeBerard and his firm are the top choice for motorcycle injury cases in Okeechobee County.
+Our firm has obtained millions of dollars in settlements and verdicts on behalf of our clients, including a $1 million settlement in a motorcycle crash case.
 Your first consultation is free, and we don’t charge you any lawyer fees until we’ve won compensation for you.
 Call us today at 1-800-299-8878.

 Request A Free Case Evaluation